StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### cumulative_compaction_num_threads_per_disk

 - **Default**: 1
-- **Description**: Number of Cumulative Compaction threads per disk.
+- **Description**: The number of Cumulative Compaction threads per disk.

 #### vertical_compaction_max_columns_per_group

 - **Default**: 5
-- **Description**: Maximum number of columns per group of Vertical Compactions.
+- **Description**: The maximum number of columns per group of Vertical Compactions.

 #### enable_check_string_lengths

 - **Default**: true
-- **Description**: Whether to check the data length during loading to solve the problem of Compaction failure caused by out-of-bounds VARCHAR type data.
+- **Description**: Whether to check the data length during loading to solve compaction failures caused by out-of-bound VARCHAR data.

 #### max_row_source_mask_memory_bytes

 - **Default**: 209715200
 - **Unit**: Bytes
-- **Description**: The maximum row source mask buffer memory size.
-When the buffer is larger than this value, it will be persisted to a temporary file on disk.
-This value should be less than the compaction_mem_limit parameter.
+- **Description**: The maximum memory size of the row source mask buffer.
+When the buffer is larger than this value, data will be persisted to a temporary file on the disk.
+This value should be less than the `compaction_mem_limit` parameter.

 #### be_http_port